Maumoon Abdul Gayoom: Education

 Gayoom received his early education through homeschooling, taught by his father, a teacher and scholar.
 He later attended the then-Saniyya School, studying religion, the Dhivehi language, mathematics, and Maldivian history.
 In 1947, he received a government scholarship to study abroad.
 He traveled to Ceylon intending to continue to Egypt but was kept there due to the outbreak of the 1948 Arab–Israeli war.
 While in Colombo, he continued homeschooling with a private tutor who taught him English.

-Gayoom then attended Al Bahjathul Ibraheemiyyah Arabic College in Galle but later transferred to Royal College, Colombo.
-After two years in Ceylon, he traveled in March 1950 to Cairo, Egypt, where he studied at Al-Azhar University.
+Gayoom then attended Al Bahjathul Ibraheemiyyah Arabic College in Galle, but later transferred to Royal College, Colombo.
+After two years in Ceylon, he traveled in March 1950 to Cairo, Kingdom of Egypt, where he studied at Al-Azhar University.
 He spent six months learning Arabic in the university and later earned bachelor's and master's degrees in Islamic Sharia and Law.
 He also obtained a Master's of Arts in Shariah and Law and later began preparing a thesis for a PhD in Sharia and Law.
 However, his plans were interrupted when the Egyptian government ceased financial aid to Maldivian students after the Maldives established diplomatic relations with Israel.
 Gayoom protested by sending a letter to prime minister Ibrahim Nasir—an act that led to his blacklisting and a ban from entering to the Maldives.
 The ban was later lifted.
 During the 1956 Suez Crisis, Gayoom was volunteered to defend Palestine during the Israeli attack on Egypt.
 He graduated from the Al-Azhar University in 1966.

 Gayoom also attended the American University in Cairo, where he furthered his studies in Islamic Sharia and Law and later obtained a secondary-level certificate in English.